Campervanning in Switzerland: Your Ultimate Guide

 Motorhoming through Switzerland means that you are totally flexible, and you can either have a fixed plan with your route all mapped out or you can travel along and decide where to go on a whim.

-When we travel, we end up with a happy medium of both.
-We basically know where we are headed but try not to lock anything in so we have options to stay longer in certain places that we like.
+When we travel, we find a happy medium between both.
+We know where we are headed, but we try not to lock anything in so we have options to stay longer in certain places that we like.

-If you aren’t travelling in your own motorhome and you need to hire a motorhome, then we thoroughly recommend the Motorhome Republic.
+If you aren’t travelling in your own motorhome and need to hire one, we thoroughly recommend Motorhome Republic

 They search for the best deals for you with a wide variety of campervan rental companies with various pick-up points in Switzerland.

-We used them and they were incredibly helpful.
-We also saved more money through them rather than directly to individual rental companies.
+We used them, and they were incredibly helpful.
+We also saved more money through them than by directly contacting individual rental companies.

 ⭐️ To save calling around to individual companies and to find a great deal, we recommend requesting a quote from Motorhome Republic